Hesperian Health Guides

 In this chapter:

 After finding out what we can by asking questions, our next step is to examine the child.
-In as friendly a way as possible, we carefully observe or test what parts of the child work well, what parts work poorly, and how this affects the child’s ability to do things and respond to the world around him.
+In as friendly a way as possible, we carefully observe or test what parts of the child work well, what parts cause difficulty, and how this affects the child’s ability to do things and respond to the world around him.

 CAUTION!
 Although we sometimes examine separately different aspects of the child’s body and mind, our main purpose is to find out how well the child’s body and mind work together as a whole: what can the child do and not do, and why?
 This information helps us decide how to help the child to do things better.